tmtsoftware/tcs-vslice-0.4/tpk-jni/README.md

 This library is loaded automatically at runtime by Scala code.
-Note that by setting the environment variable TPK_USE_FAKE_SYSTEM_CLOCK you can force the internal clock to start at MDJ = midnight, making tests more reproducible.
+Note that by setting the environment variable TPK_USE_FAKE_SYSTEM_CLOCK you can force the internal clock to start at MDJ = midnight, Jan 1, 2022, making tests more reproducible.